danyaberezun/replacewith/README.md

 Pros:
 1. *Simplicity*.
 The specification is quite simple, easy to describe, and, what is most important, easy to understand by users.
 2. The replacement expression is a *usual valid Kotlin code*; thus it can be analysed as any other code and checked for errors.
-3. It seems to be that at least most of the use cases should be already covered by inliner.
+3. It seems to be that most of the use-cases should be already covered by the inliner.

 Cons:
-1. It narrows down the problem of `replaceWith` implementation to inlining; **maybe** this is asking too much of the inliner.
+1. It narrows down the problem of `replaceWith` implementation to inlining; **maybe** this is asking too much of the inliner. *ANTON: clarify the statement*

 ## Corner case: inlining is impossible